What are women’s human rights?

 The new Sustainable Development Goals (SDGs) hold real promise to embed advances in women’s rights, and include a specific goal (Goal 5) for gender equality.
 Goal 5 is more broad-based than the last gender goal and includes targets on ending gender-based violence, eliminating child marriage and female genital mutilation, and ensuring access to sexual and reproductive health.
 It also includes equal access to education, expanding women’s economic opportunities, and reducing the burdens of unpaid care work on women and girls.
 Now it is up to all of us to hold governments accountable for their commitments and make sure the goals are met.
 Involving women – and funding the solutions of grass-roots women’s groups – will be critical to success.

 What does the future of women’s rights look like?

 Global Fund for Women is working for a world where every woman and girl can realize and enjoy her human rights.
-We support women’s movements to create shifts in power and lift voices for change.

 Only when women and girls have full access to their rights – from equal pay and land ownership rights to sexual rights, freedom from violence, access to education, and maternal health rights – will true equality exist.
 Only when women have taken leadership and peacemaking roles and have an equal political voice will economies and countries be transformed.
 And only then will all women and girls have the self-determination they are entitled to.